 The MMRF has played a key role in the progress made against multiple myeloma.
 Today, as a result, there are a multitude of new drugs available that have more than doubled life expectancy for patients.

-Kathy’s visionary leadership of the MMRF has earned her many distinguished recognitions.
-Most recently, she was named to TIME magazine’s 2011 list of the World’s 100 Most Influential People.
-She has also received a number of other honors, including the American Society of Clinical Oncology’s (ASCO) Partners in Progress Award, the American Association for Cancer Research (AACR) Centennial Medal for Distinguished Public Service, the Harvard Business School Alumni Achievement Award, and the Healthcare Businesswomen's Association's Woman of the Year Award.
+Kathy has received many awards for her innovative leadership.
+Most recently, she was named an Open Science Champion of Change by the White House.
+In 2011, she was named to the TIME 100 List of the world’s most influential people.
+She has also received the American Association for Cancer Research (AACR) Centennial Medal for Distinguished Public Service, the Harvard Business School Leadership Award, and the Healthcare Businesswomen's Association's Woman of the Year Award.

 Read about Kathy Giusti's transformative approach to cancer research: